goharbor/harbor/CONTRIBUTING.md

 # Contributing to Harbor

-This page contains information about reporting issues as well as some tips and guidelines useful to  open source contributors.
+This guide provides information on filing issues and guidelines for open source contributors.

 ## Reporting issues